jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 note-book, cackled out ‘Silence!’ and read out from his book, ‘Rule Forty-two.
 All persons more than a mile high to leave the court.’
 Everybody looked at Alice.
-‘I’mnot a mile high,’ said Alice.
+‘I’m not a mile high,’ said Alice.
 ‘You are,’ said the King.
 ‘Nearly two miles high,’ added the Queen.
 ‘Well, I shan’t go, at any rate,’ said Alice, ‘besides, that’s not a regular rule: